 In enhancement type MOSFET the application of a gate voltage activates the channel by inducing a layer of carriers between source and drain.
 In depletion type mosfet, the gate voltage can either reduce or increase the channel current.

 Jfet and Mosfet are two types of Field effect transistors, similar in various aspects.
-In given table below, we explain how it differs from each other in following aspects.
+In the table given below, we explain how it differs from each other.

 Hope you all like this article.
 For any suggestions please comment below.
 We always appreciate your suggestions.